This post was inspired by VA Loans Insider reader Mary Ann Parker, who asked about securing VA financing with less than perfect credit.

 The first issue is tackling nebulous phrases like “shaky” or “less than perfect.”
 We use that kind of language because it can be so tough to discern what constitutes “good” credit, or at least a credit score that can get prospective buyers closer to the dream of homeownership.

-I’ll write more soon about the different types of credit scores and what goes into them.
 The reality is there isn’t one credit score.
 Lenders will look at a range of scores — weighted a bit differently for the mortgage industry — from the different credit reporting agencies and generally focus on the middle ground.
+You can read more about what goes into different types of credit here.

 For now, we’ll just focus on the bottom line: What kind of credit score do you need right now to move forward with the loan approval process?